A new short story in The Razor!

 May Day, a celebration of spring, marks the appearance in The Razor of my …

 Sharon Kirsch is a writer of fiction and narrative non-fiction.
 Her recent memoir, The Smallest Objective, is the winner of a 2021 Vine Award for Canadian Jewish Literature.

-Sharon’s second book of narrative non-fiction, The Smallest Objective, is now available as an e-book on Amazon.com and Kobo.com, and in print from New Star Books and Amazon.com.
-The objective, the microscope lens belonging to the narrator’s grandfather, enables great clarity of vision.
-It counts, too, as one of many items the narrator retrieves from her family home as she pursues the rumour of buried treasure.
-Together, these objects and the several personalities they represent—a celebrated bum turned raconteur, a botanist, a young woman seized with newfound opportunities—offer a vantage point on 20th-century Montreal.
-Not least is the narrator’s mother, battling memory loss as her daughter reveals a legacy of unexpected secrets and willed forgetfulness.
+In The Smallest Objective, the microscope lens, or objective, belonging to the author’s grandfather enables great clarity of vision.
+It counts, too, as one of many items the author retrieves from her family home as she pursues the rumour of buried treasure.
+Together, these objects and the several personalities they represent—a celebrated rogue turned raconteur, a botanist, a young woman seized with newfound opportunities—offer a vantage point on 20th-century Montreal and its Jewish community.
+Not least is the author’s mother, battling memory loss as her daughter reveals a legacy of unexpected secrets and willed forgetfulness.
 The Smallest Objective is now available in a new e-book edition, including family photos.
 To purchase the e-book, click here.
 To purchase the print edition, click here.